 When it comes to walls, the use of continuous insulation can greatly improve performance and simplify design and installation.
-In particular, foam plastic insulating sheathing (FPIS) products can serve as an air barrier, water resistant barrier, control water vapor, and cut down on the detrimental effects of thermal bridging.
+In particular, foam plastic insulating sheathing (FPIS) products can serve as an air barrier, water resistive barrier, and water vapor control, as well as cut down on the detrimental effects of thermal bridging.

 This session, presented at IBS 2017, provides actionable prescriptive guidelines for integrated insulation and vapor control strategies.